-Easiest Gluten Free Waffle Recipe EVER (paleo-friendly!)Updated: January 25, 2018 Breakfast, Recipes
+Easiest Gluten Free Waffle Recipe EVER (paleo-friendly!)Updated: July 30, 2018 Breakfast Waffles, Gluten Free Recipes, Paleo Recipes

 Making a breakfast that everyone in the family can enjoy regardless of dietary status is always a big plus in a household with children.
 Most parents that I know like to avoid being a short order cook first thing in the morning ….

 While everyone in our home eats grains, I mix it up as much as I can for the sake of variety.
 I rarely make a baked good with the same type of flour twice in a row.
 I roll through the options, so by the time a certain flour comes around again, it is weeks or months later.

 Healthy Waffle Recipe Options

 In our home, Belgian waffles are the favorite, and, in the past, I’ve posted a sprouted Belgian waffle recipe and a soaked Belgian waffle recipe.
 If you want to eat waffles made from traditionally prepared grains, these recipes are both fantastic.

 This sprouted waffles recipe works well with either sprouted einkorn or homemade gluten free flour.
 If you prefer to buy your gluten free flour, this whole grain gluten free flour blend by Jovial Foods is the best one on the market.